 The Planning Commission may permit, in a particular district, a use not listed in this Code, provided the use is of the same general type as the uses permitted by this Code.
 However, this section does not authorize the inclusion in a district where it is not listed, a use specifically listed in another district.
-The decision of the Planning Commission may be appealed to the City Council using procedures specified in Section 9.206(c)(6) Section 9.309 of this Code.
+The decision of the Planning Commission may be appealed to the City Council using procedures specified in Section 9.309 of this Code.